Uğur Mumcu: Biography

 Uğur Mumcu was born the third of four siblings in Kırşehir.
 He went to school in Ankara and in 1961 attended School of Law at Ankara University.
 Graduating in 1965 he initially began his career practicing law.
 In 1969 he ended his legal career to return to his alma mater; working as a teaching assistant until 1972.

 He started to write during university, first in the magazine Yön and then in several other leftist periodicals.
 Between 1968 and 1970, he wrote articles on politics for the newspapers Akşam, Cumhuriyet and Milliyet.

 Arrested shortly after the 1971 military coup, he was tortured.
-He was writing for Ortam which was a weekly political magazine based in Istanbul when he was arrested.
+He was writing for Ortam, which was a weekly political magazine based in Istanbul when he was arrested.
 Later, Mumcu wrote that his torturers had told him: "We are the Counter-Guerrilla.
 Even the President of the Republic cannot touch us."

 In 1974, Uğur Mumcu started a career as a columnist, with the daily newspaper Yeni Ortam and from 1975 on, in the daily Cumhuriyet, which he continued until his death.

 Research

 Uğur Mumcu is hailed as the first investigative journalist of modern Turkey.
 He published books on current and historical political issues in Turkey.
 He was investigating the Kurdistan Workers' Party's ties with the National Intelligence Organization (MİT) at the time of his assassination.

-Shortly before his death, Mumcu was investigating how 100,000 firearms owned by the Turkish Armed Forces had ended up in the possession of Jalal Talabani, one of the Kurdish leaders of northern Iraq and, as of 2008, president of Iraq.
+Shortly before his death, Mumcu was investigating how 100,000 firearms owned by the Turkish Armed Forces had ended up in the possession of Jalal Talabani, one of the Kurdish leaders of Kurdistan Region, who later held the office of President of Iraq from 2005 to 2014.
 Twenty-five days after the death of Mumcu, General Eşref Bitlis, who had been investigating the same issue, died in a plane crash, believed to be due to sabotage.
 In his 8 January Cumhuriyet article, titled Ültimatom, Mumcu emphatically stated that he would soon reveal in a new book the ties between Kurdish nationalists and some intelligence organizations (i.e., Abdullah Öcalan and the National Intelligence Organization).

-According to his son, Özgür, Mumcu had an appointment with retired prosecutor Baki Tuğ on 27 January to learn more about Abdullah Öcalan's suspected ties with the MİT (the state was officially fighting his militant organization, the PKK). Öcalan was detained on 31 March 1972 while studying political sciences at the University of Ankara.
-Per clause 16/1 of the Martial Law (№ 1402), he was sentenced to three months in jail for participating in a boycott.
+According to his son Özgür, Mumcu had an appointment with retired prosecutor Baki Tuğ on 27 January to learn more about Abdullah Öcalan's suspected ties with the MİT; the state was officially fighting his militant organization, the Kurdistan Workers' Party. Öcalan was detained on 31 March 1972 while studying political sciences at the Ankara University.
+Per clause 16/1 of the 1980 Martial Law (№ 1402), he was sentenced to three months in jail for participating in a boycott.
 He was released on 24 October 1972 after the National Intelligence Organization forwarded a message to the prosecutor handling the case, Tuğ, that one of the suspects was one of their agents.
-Tuğ later said that he could not remember whether the agent was Öcalan, or one of the other suspects.
+Tuğ later said that he could not remember whether the agent was Öcalan or one of the other suspects.